 Kay has developed sport & physical activity strategies and frameworks for local authorities, working with local and national partners to ensure maximum impact at a local level.

 Having played national league volleyball for a number of years, Kay is deeply passionate about sport and the power it has to seriously affect change and have a significantly positive impact on individuals and communities across the country.

 Susan Sandilands is Commissioning Executive for BBC Ideas and an associate member of the Chartered Institute of Marketing.
-She has worked at BBC Scotland since 2002, with previous roles as senior content producer in BBC Scotland’s digital department, and prior to that in social media management, marketing, communications and event management.
+She has worked for the BBC since 2002, with previous roles as senior content producer in BBC Scotland’s digital department, and prior to that in social media management, marketing, communications and events.
 In her current position she is responsible for liaising with a range of external partners and suppliers to ensure creation and delivery of high quality video content for bbc.co.uk and iPlayer.
 Susan also sits on the sportscotland Board.
-She is a 2nd Dan black belt in Taekwondo and a former instructor in the sport, who now enjoys interval and weight training and swimming.
-In 2014 Susie was named as the BBC Get Inspired’s first ‘Just for Staff’ Unsung Hero, for encouraging and supporting her colleagues to incorporate activity into their working day, as she is a firm believer in the power of sport to improve wellbeing.
+She is a 2nd Dan black belt in Taekwondo and a former instructor in the sport, who now enjoys interval and weight training.
+She was also named as BBC Get Inspired’s first ‘Just for Staff’ Unsung Hero for encouraging and supporting her colleagues to incorporate activity into their working day, as she is a firm believer in the power of sport to improve wellbeing.

 Dilawer Singh MBE

 A former wrestler, keen kabbadi player, referee and coach, badminton player and coach and marathon runner, Dilawer has raised thousands of pounds for international charities through his sporting exploits.
 Dilawer was also part of the Glasgow 2014 Commonwealth Games bid team and sat on sub-committees for recruiting volunteers and planning the legacy of the Games.
 Dilawer now sits on the committee of Active Glasgow and Sport.